dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 The 'customTags' value is used as a way to enable specific actions and filters on diagnostic descriptors based on the specific values of the tags.
 Every Roslyn analyzer should have at least one tag from the 'WellKnownDiagnosticTags' class.

-## RS1029: Do not use reserved diagnostic IDs.
+## RS1029: Do not use reserved diagnostic IDs

 |Item|Value|
 |-|-|